MagicSchoolAi/windwarden/docs/guides/getting-started.md

 ## What is WindWarden?

 WindWarden automatically sorts your Tailwind CSS classes according to the official Tailwind order, making your code more consistent and readable.
-It works with React, Vue, Svelte, and any framework that uses Tailwind CSS.
+It works with React and any framework that uses Tailwind CSS with JavaScript/TypeScript.

 ## Installation